Jacques Audiard: Career

 Audiard is one of the first filmmakers to participate in LaCinetek's project, a streaming platform where the films are curated exclusively from lists of favorites by acclaimed directors.
 Published on the platform's launch day, his list of 61 films notably includes Charlie Chaplin's series of comedies from both Essanay Studios and Keystone Studios.
 He has released some music videos, among them Comme Elle Vient by Noir Désir in which all the actors were deaf-mute and interpreted the lyrics of the song in sign language.
 The beginning of the feature (a sequence with subtitles) created a minor scandal; it displayed three women discussing politics who come to the conclusion that "it is better to be deaf than to listen to that".

 On 2 September 2018, his first English language American film The Sisters Brothers had its world premiere at the Venice Film Festival.

 In 2022, a five episode special about Audiard's pre-production process was released by Télérama.
 It was revealed that Audiard was in development of a script adaptation of the opera libretto Emilia Pérez, this would mark the first time Audiard has written a film alone.
-Filming began in the summer of 2023 with Selena Gomez and Zoe Saldana.
+Filming began in the summer of 2023 with Selena Gomez and Zoe Saldaña.
 The film premiere at the 77th Cannes Film Festival on May 18, 2024.
 It later won the Jury Prize, and its female ensemble won the Best Actress award at the festival.
 It went on to be selected as the French entry for Best International Feature Film at the 97th Academy Awards.